Have you tried Chowder, Fricot, Rappie Pie, Dulse, Quahogs, or Solomon Gundy? Learn more here about unique Nova Scotia food!

 Like all places, Nova Scotia, Canada has its indigenous or local foods, many I’d never even heard of before, let alone was able to spell.
 As I often tend to do, I found myself eating my way through this tiny province with no shortage of tasty morsels and fresh foods at every turn.
 Here are some of the local dishes I discovered beyond lobster and oysters.

 Quahogs, or hard-shell clams, are shellfish that live in mud flats along the eastern seaboard from Canada to Florida.
 The name comes from the Indian name “poquauhock,” meaning horse fish.
-In fish markets there are specialty names for different sizes of this species of clam like littlenecks, topnecks, cherrystones, and the largest being called quahogs or chowder clams.
-We even tried a quahog burger from the Roadside Grill.
+In fish markets, there are specialty names for different sizes of this species of clam like littlenecks, topnecks, cherrystones, and the largest being called quahogs or chowder clams.
+We even tried a quahog burger from Nova Scotia’s Roadside Grill.
 That was pretty good!

-We couldn’t find the exact origins of this name – whether it is Jamaican or from an old British term or both.
+We couldn’t find the exact origins of the name Solomon Gundy – whether it is Jamaican or from an old British term or both.
 But I actually ate Solomon Gundy growing up in the northeast of the U.S., but we simply called it pickled herring.
 I couldn’t find much of a difference in the pickling juice, onions, and smoked herring as it is found here in Nova Scotia compared to how it would be at a deli on Manhattan’s lower east side.
 It has a strong taste and, as a kid, I didn’t like it at all.
-Of course, like most things, it’s grown on me and now I find it quite tasty!
+Of course, like most things, it’s grown on me and now I find herring, I mean Solomon Gundy, quite tasty!

 Just like Rappie ‘Pie’, this is no dessert.
 Back in ‘Ye Olde British times’, the word pudding actually meant sausage.
-Sadly I never got to try this spicy encased meat of cooked beef, pork, and other animal innards.
+Sadly I never got to try Lunenburg Pudding, a spicy encased meat of cooked beef, pork, and other animal innards.
 The “pudding” resembles a cross between a firm paté and liverwurst.

-Also known as carrageenan moss, this is commonly used as a thickener.
+Also known as carrageenan moss, Irish moss is commonly used as a thickener.
 You may have seen it on your ice cream or lunch meat ingredients.
 We saw it on the beach, but didn’t actually take a bite out of it.

 And of course all types of shellfish like oysters, scallops, and lobster are quite common and plentiful in these parts.
 In fact, the hot debate of the “right” way to cook lobster rages on.
 In fact, here is a video showing the ‘right way’ to cook and eat lobster according to one Nova Scotian.